 We have campaigned long and hard for statutory status, so are delighted to still be on course for September but at the same time fully agree with the DfE that the option of delay in a minority of cases is sensible given the extremely unusual position schools find themselves in and the pressures on them to adapt.

-Irrespective of statutory expectations PSHE education will be a key part of the ‘recovery curriculum’ now and in September, and you will play a vital role in supporting your children and young people to get back on their feet — a theme which we’ll explore at our 18 June online conference.
+Irrespective of statutory expectations PSHE education will be a key part of the ‘recovery curriculum’ throughout the 2020/21 academic year, and you will play a vital role in supporting your children and young people to get back on their feet.
 We will continue to support you to offer your pupils the best help you can during this time of greater need, and beyond, while helping you and your school to make the most of statutory changes.